-Principal Investigator Brian F. Smith and Project Archaeologist Andrew J. Garrison Principal Investigator Brian F. Smith directed the Phase I archaeological survey program with assistance from Senior Project Archaeologist Andrew J. Garrison.
-The technical report was prepared by Andrew Garrison and Brian Smith.
-Courtney Accardy conducted technical editing and report production and the report graphics were generated by Leah Moradi.
+Principal Investigator Brian F. Smith directed the Phase I archaeological assessment.
+The technical report was prepared by Courtney J.A.
+McNair and Brian F. Smith.
+Courtney McNair conducted technical editing and report production, and Andrew J. Garrison created the report graphics.
 Qualifications of key personnel are provided in Appendix A.